raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-03-11-how-to-make-choices.md

     - become true to yourself
     - **only concentrate on matters truly important to you**

+* **continually review and refine**
+    - Gradually improve your thinking until you can't be manipulated or controlled

+    - choose your friend group
+        + meet someone who has the **similar mindset & vision** as you is better than finding a soul mate

 * Training your boundaries to be stronger than your heart
     - **俗文化**： 显示的比实际的要弱一些